openvinotoolkit/model_server/docs/DeveloperGuide.md

 | `START_CONTAINER_COMMAND` | The command to start the OpeVINO Model Storage container.|
 | `CONTAINER_LOG_LINE` | The log line in the container that confirms the container started properly.|

-2. Add any configuration variables to the command line in this format:
+2. Add any configuration variables to the command line in this format :

 ```bash
 export IMAGE="openvino/model_server:latest"